 Additionally, as the typical annual churn is between 32 and 50%, the average retention rate should fall between 50 and 68 percent.

 However, you shouldn’t always compare your performance to that of the industry standard.
 Start by setting goals and measuring your performance against them.

-Here are 10 of the most important KPIs and metrics that help you measure customer retention rate.
+Here are 10 of the most important retention KPIs and metrics that help you measure customer retention.

-Customer retention rate is the percentage of users who continued to use your product after their initial purchase.
+Customer retention rate measures the percentage of users who continued to use your product after their initial purchase.
 You can use it to determine if your product keeps customers after you acquire them for a long time.
-As a rule of thumb, the higher your customer retention rate, the more profits you’ll realize.
+As a rule of thumb, a high customer retention rate means high profitability.

 To calculate the customer retention rate, you need to calculate the number of customers at the end of the period minus the number of new customers acquired during the period, and divide that number by the total number of customers at the start of the period and multiply by 100 to get your retention rate.